We’ve all but ensured that an imprint of our digital selves will linger for years — even decades — after we die.

 Historians and Internet archaeologists of the future will be faced with a daunting task: Sorting through near-infinite reams of human-created data.
 There will be more information available about the humblest 21st-century person’s life than of any historical figure of the past.
 It’s comforting, in a way, to think of our lives, actions and personalities being recorded so accurately.
 But given the sheer amount of data and people, it’s also very humbling.

 None of us are meant to live forever.
 Maybe we should ask ourselves whether it’s necessary to preserve our digital selves just as they are today.
 Rather than continuing long after we’re dead, perhaps our digital selves should be allowed fade out like our memories.

-In his book Delete: The Virtue of Forgetting in the Digital Age, Viktor Mayer-Schönberger suggests a mechanism that allow us to digitally forget gracefully.
+In his book Delete: The Virtue of Forgetting in the Digital Age, Viktor Mayer-Schönberger suggests a mechanism that allows us to digitally forget gracefully.
 Files would come with expiration dates, simply vanishing after a specific time.
 Data would “digitally rust” without our conscious effort to preserve it.

-Toady, several companies are taking up these ideas.
+Today, several companies are taking up these ideas.
 For instance, the German company XPire allows you to set up images, like those you upload to Facebook, to self-destruct.
-Businesses like Xpire would help keep the Internet from filling with more data from the dead than from the living.
+Businesses like XPire would help keep the Internet from filling with more data from the dead than from the living.
 And if your family and friends decided they’d rather memorialize you online, they could keep the rust off your files.

 Digital death is unfamiliar, but it doesn’t mean you should avoid thinking about what you’d like to happen to your online self after you die.
 Start by considering what you’d leave behind if you died tomorrow.
 Think about how the world would see you through your digital profiles, and what legacy you’d rather leave behind.
 With care, you can turn all of your blog posts and status updates into something truly meaningful.